astronautas/astronautas.github.io/_posts/2023-08-01-is-it-a-feature-store-or-just-a-warehouse-table.md

 I will argue that a data warehouse (DWH) table should be sufficient for most cases, except when real-time feature access is required.
 Such decision can help save costs when considering pretty expensive off-the-shelf solutions or time when exploring open-source options like [Feast](https://github.com/feast-dev/feast).

-### Single train-serve pipeline
+### Unified train-serve feature engineering pipelines

-You don't want duplicate train-serving pipelines, since this will introduce skew (drift), which reduces your model's serving accuracy.
+You don't want duplicate train-serving feature engineering pipelines, since this will introduce skew (drift), which reduces your model's serving accuracy.
 A table partitioned by period e.g. a day would work just fine:

 ```sql
 # Training